What is the National Patient Safety Board (NPSB)?

 Will an NPSB place blame for medical errors?

-The NPSB will be an independent, non-punitive agency.
-The intent is not to place blame for mistakes but to uncover the reasons behind why mistakes occur and recommend solutions to keep the mistakes from happening again.
-This is the same way that the NTSB functions for transportation safety.
+The NPSB will be an independent, nonpunitive agency.
+The intent is not to place blame for mistakes but to identify precursors to widespread harms and recommend solutions to keep the mistakes from happening again.

 Will the NPSB have access to my personal health information?

-The NPSB will not have access to personal health records, but rather will identify trends and vulnerabilities in healthcare delivery via de-identified data.
+The NPSB will not have access to personal health records, but rather will identify trends and vulnerabilities in healthcare delivery via deidentified, aggregated data to identify and anticipate the major sources of harm.